 These matches will be broadcast live, which is why we recommend making sure your VPN works well before they begin.
 This way, if you run into any problems, you should still have time to get help from your VPN’s customer support team and might not have to miss the start of a highly important game.

-How to watch the 2020 NHL Stanley Cup playoffs free on US TV
+How to watch the 2021 NHL Stanley Cup playoffs on US TV

 If your cable plan already includes NBC Sports, you’ll be able to watch online at no added cost.
 Alternatively, users can sign in with their fuboTV, Hulu with Live TV, Sling TV, or YouTube TV accounts.
-Better still, each of these services comes with a free trial period that’s long enough for you to stream every playoff fixture.
-In fact, Hulu’s trial lasts for 30 days, meaning that as long as you cancel in time, you’ll also be able to watch the Stanley Cup finals for free.
+Better still, some of these services comes with a free trial period.
+In other words, as long as you cancel in time, you can tune in and stream the last week of the Stanley Cup for free.

 Where else can I stream the Stanley Cup?